Anton-Brink/Anton-Brink/README.md

   Hi I am Anton Brink,
   A software engineer from Cape Town, South Africa.
-I enjoy trying new tech stacks and problem solving.
-I am currently working on creating my own vscode extension.

-  I am looking to move into the cybersecurity software development space if someone wants to connect and perhaps discuss a job:
+  I am looking to move into the cybersecurity, iot or finance software development space if someone wants to connect and perhaps discuss a job:

   https://www.linkedin.com/in/anton-brink/